Last Updated on 1 month ago by Admin

 4. Avoid unnecessary online postings and comments.

-It is important to think carefully before you post anything online.
-Some information we share can be used to identify us or other people.
+Think carefully before posting anything online.
+Some details you share can be used to identify you or others.

 Be mindful of the postings and comments you make on websites, even if it seems harmless.